jonathanlukas/camunda-7-training-embedded/README.md

-# twitter-qa
+# payment-process
-Template for the Camunda Training for Java Developers
+Template for the Camunda Training for Java Developers using embedded engine.

 ## Maven Setup for Enterprise Version